 In very strong winds you can also tie out some of the other attachment points to create a solid shelter.

-Great for a day shelter or for cover when bivi camping.
+Lean-to: Great for shelter or cover when bivy camping.

 Check out all of our hammocks and tarps here: https://outdoorpeople.org.uk/collections/hammocks